Accounting Equation for a Sole Proprietorship: Transactions 3-4

 The accounting equation reflects that one asset increases and another asset decreases.
 Since the amount of the increase is the same as the amount of the decrease, the accounting equation remains in balance.

 This transaction is recorded in the asset accounts Equipment and Cash.
-Equipment increases by $5,000, and Cash decreases by $5,000.
-The general journal entry to record the transactions in these accounts is:
+The Equipment account increases by $5,000, and the Cash account decreases by $5,000.
+The journal entry for this transactions is: